isa-group/SLA4OAI-TC/SLA-Spec-Presentation.md

 # How it benefits API Consumers

 - Accurate SLA/Plans Documentation, know what to expect
-- Clients can understand beyter how to use a Service
+- Clients can understand better how to use a Service
+- Automatically adjust its consumption (e.g. throttling)
 - 3d party assurance for stated availability

 ---